 - Separate creative themes into distinct campaigns rather than mixing all assets together.
 A fintech app should run one campaign with 'security/trust' messaging and another with 'speed/convenience' messaging, each with dedicated budgets.
 This avoids the algorithmic confusion documented in asset stuffing research and typically improves ROAS 15-25%.

-- Use RocketShip HQ's Weighted Anomaly Scoring approach to monitor performance: weight metric changes by spend level using abs(% change) x sqrt(spend).
+- Set daily budgets at minimum 10-15x your target CPA to ensure exit the learning phase within 14 days.
+Use a Weighted Anomaly Scoring approach to monitor performance: weight metric changes by spend level using relative impact calculations.
+A significant CPA increase on a high-spend campaign is far more urgent than a larger percentage spike on a smaller test budget.
 A 15% CPA increase on a $3,000/day campaign is far more urgent than a 40% spike on a $150/day campaign.
-This prioritization framework eliminates over 70% of false alarms in daily performance reviews.
+In our experience, this prioritization framework significantly reduces false alarms in daily performance reviews.

 Frequently Asked Questions